tarmstrong/longcv/bio.md

 * SOEN 345: s.w. testing, verif & qa
   * Unit testing, integration testing, load testing, etc.
 * SOEN 357: user interface design
+  * Learned some of the vocabulary and concepts of UI design: the Nielsen principles, affordability, etc.
+  * Learned to conduct user tests
 * SOEN 390: software engr. team project
   * We formed groups of 8-10 and ran a software project to replace a food bank's computer system.
   * We used the (somewhat overwrought) software development process that had been taught to us: we wrote long requirements documents after meeting with the "customer"; we documented our design thoroughly with UML before beginning implementation; we wrote our code; we documented our testing process and used measurement techniques (like McCabe Cyclometic Complexity, dubiously); we got approval from the "customer" at the end; documented maintenance plans.
+  * I believe the implementation we arrived at used Java servlets, so I must have spent some time writing Java code and JUnit tests.

 Summer 2013
 * ENGR 301: engr.mgmt.princip.+economics